Fykio/flask-app/README.md

-# Amazon Q Code Repository
+# Project Name

+## Description
+This is a placeholder README file.
+Please add files to the project directory to generate a more detailed README.

-## Overview
+## Directory Structure
-This repository is currently empty and ready for new code to be added.
+Currently the directory appears to be empty.

 ## Getting Started
-1. Clone the repository
-2. Add your code files
+1. Add your project files
-3. Update this README with relevant documentation
+2. Update this README with:
+   - Project overview
+   - Installation instructions
+   - Usage examples
+   - Dependencies
+   - Configuration details

+## Contributing
+Add contribution guidelines here

-## Structure
+## License
+Add license information here